conneroisu/cpre281-finalproj/README.md

    - If the result is zero, the `o_Zero` flag is set to 1; otherwise, it is set to 0.

 Significance in the MIPS Processor:
-- The ALU is a crucial component in the MIPS processor's datapath.
+- The ALU is a crucial component in the MIPS processor's data-path.
 - It performs arithmetic and logical operations on the input data based on the instructions being executed.
 - The ALU receives input data from the register file or the immediate value in the instruction, depending on the `i_ALUSrc` control signal.
 - The ALU control signal (`i_ALUcontrol`) determines the specific operation to be performed, which is decoded by the ALU control module based on the instruction opcode and function code.